MicrosoftDocs/azure-devops-docs/docs/boards/integrations/boards-teams.md

 Unlinking a project deletes all the project subscriptions and added area paths from the channel.
 If the channel has no subscriptions, any user can unlink a project.
 If the channel has subscriptions, only Project Administrators can unlink the project.

-## Use threaded notifications
+## Expand and collapse threads

-A Teams channel threads notifications to logically link and reduce related notifications in the channel.
+A Teams channel groups posts in threads to logically link and reduce related posts in the channel.
 All replies for a particular post are linked together.

 To expand the thread, select the compacted thread link.